Bedsores and Healthcare Negligence in Nursing Homes

 Stage I and II bedsores may be healed within several weeks with effective treatment through the use of pain management medication and antibiotics.
 Stage III and IV bedsores are much more difficult to treat.
 If a person experiences signs of a bedsore, the best treatment is to move, if possible.
 If there are no signs of improvement within 24-48 hours, the wound may be infected, and a doctor must be called.
 The signs of an infected bedsore include: fever, drainage from the sore, increased heat, and/or redness surrounding the sore.
 If you are experiencing any of these symptoms, seek immediate medical attention.

+Bedsores are extremely painful and are considered to be serious medical conditions.
+In fact, the presence or lack of bedsores is one of the main ways that quality of care in a nursing home can be assessed.
 Bedsores are caused by immobility; when a person cannot move on their own, it is the responsibility of their caretaker to make sure that they are moved, turned, and bathed regularly.
 For this reason, bedsores frequently occur as a result of negligence, typically in rehab facilities, hospitals, long term care facilities, or nursing homes.
+Bedsores are preventable if nursing home staff members follow proper medical care and daily patient monitoring procedures.

-If you or a loved one is suffering from bedsores due to insufficient attention or the carelessness of a healthcare facility, contact Hach & Rose, LLP, today by calling (212) 779-0057 to speak with a qualified New York personal injury attorney.
+If your loved one is suffering from bedsores due to the inattention or inadequate care of a nursing home or long-term care facility, contact Hach & Rose, LLP, today by calling (212) 779-0057 to speak with a qualified New York nursing home abuse attorney.